jonas-kell/master-thesis-documents/README.md

 -   [The MATH-MANIPULATOR project, developed in conjunction with the thesis/practical training](https://github.com/jonas-kell/math-manipulator)
 -   [A repository that holds calculations done with the MATH-MANIPULATOR tool](https://github.com/jonas-kell/master-thesis-mm-calculations)

-## Pre-Release

-This currently only contains the finished Report and Presentation held at the University of Augsburg on the 15th of May 2024.

-The Thesis is not yet available, therefore final usage instructions are not completed.

 ## Pre-compiled Document

 The pre-compiled version of the thesis is available [Here](Classical%20networks%20for%20the%20Hubbard%20model%20with%20a%20tilted%20potential%20-%20Master%20Thesis%20Jonas%20Kell.pdf).
+It has been submitted on the 13th of February 2025.

+Furthermore, the respective folders contain the Report and Presentation held at the University of Augsburg on the 15th of May 2024.

 ## Submodules